Appearance & Reality > The Lord Jesus Christ >

 2 in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world.

 In the past, God spoke through the prophets in many different ways.
-But in these last days, God has spoken to us in His Son.
-He is the God-man.
+But in these last days, God has spoken to us in His Son, who is the God-man.
 He is the radiance of God’s glory and the exact representation of God’s nature (Heb.
 1:3).
 Arising from this perfect reality within the Lord Jesus, God communicates to us perfect, unadulterated truth through His life and ministry, through His conduct and words.

 Through the Lord Jesus Christ, God is demonstrating to us that it is possible for divine truth and reality to come forth through humanity.
 The Lord Jesus is not merely God; He is also human.
-But His humanity did not blur nor diminish the divine truth and reality that emanates from within.
+But His humanity does not blur nor diminish the divine truth and reality that emanates from within.
 He is the faithful representative and expression of the will, the character and the life of God the Father.
-He could communicate unadulterated truth in all its fullness and richness of meaning because He is Light and Truth and the exact representation of God’s nature.
+He communicates unadulterated truth in all its fullness and richness of meaning because He is Light and Truth and the exact representation of God’s nature.

-The Lord Jesus is our perfect example.
-God desires that we too become His faithful and effective representatives.
+God desires that we too become His faithful and effective representatives – with the Lord Jesus as our perfect example.
 The divine life and truth in all its depth and richness must become increasingly real in our lives.
-As this is lived out and expressed through our lives, we move more and more towards becoming God’s faithful and effective representatives on earth.
+As this reality is lived out and expressed through our lives, we become more and more effective as God’s faithful representatives on earth.

-As God’s ambassadors, we are to proclaim the truth.
-But it is not just the proclamation of words.
-God wants to communicate the truth to the world not only through the words we speak but also through every aspect of our lives and conduct - in the same way He has done through the Lord Jesus Christ.
 To be true ambassadors for Christ, we must proclaim the truth with words that flow forth from the realities within.
 How can this be done?
-God wants us to learn, to grow and then to live, act and speak with meaning, reality and life.
-And this is possible because He is working within us.
+By learning, growing and then living, acting and speaking with meaning, reality and life.
+And this is possible because God is working within us.
 As we submit to His working, our minds are being renewed and our lives transformed.
 Increasingly, Christ will be formed in us.
-As we live in fellowship with God, guided and empowered by the Holy Spirit, we not only can meaningfully experience, but also express the life and the reality that God intends for His faithful children and representatives.
+As we live in fellowship with God, guided and empowered by His Spirit, we not only can meaningfully experience, but also express the life and the reality that God intends for His faithful children and representatives.

 1 Peter 4:11